-In order that the student may become aware of other modalities, the program will schedule a senior student in the following Mandatory modalities.
+In order that the student may become aware of other modalities, the program will schedule a senior

-- 1. Computed Tomography (CT) - 2.
-Interventional Radiography
+- 1. Computed Tomography (CT)

+- 2. Magnetic resonance imaging (MRI)

+- 3. Interventional Radiography/Cardiovascular

+- 4. Mammography-see JRCERT statement below

-These rotations are provided to present an introduction and overview of advanced modalities with a purpose of expanding the students perspective of radiology and lifelong learning in the field of imaging.
+These rotations are provided to present an introduction and overview of advanced modalities with a purpose of expanding the student's perspective of radiology and lifelong learning in the field of imaging.